talbright/hessian/README.markdown

       end
     end

-Then invoking the service call +echo+:
+Then invoking the service call **echo**:

     client.echo('hessian') => "Echo reply: hessian"

 ## Explicit types

-To specify an <i>explicitly typed</i> list as a Java string array for example (where +foo+ is a method on the Java service used):
+To specify an *explicitly typed* list as a Java string array for example (where +foo+ is a method on the Java service used):

     list = %w(one two three)